 Paul's letters to the churches at Thessalonica and Corinth are studied, with attention given to the nature of Paul's ministry and the doctrinal and practical issues he addressed.
-Meets the general studies core requirement in God's Word and the Christian Response.
-Prerequisite(s): completion of 100- and 200-level general studies Bible requirements or instructor's permission
+Meets general studies core requirement for God's Word and the Christian Response.
+Prerequisite(s): completion of 100- and 200-level general studies requirements or instructor's permission